zevbo/StateDimensionLogic/README.md

 ### Beginner

-The first concept we will introduce is an `'a Sd.t`.

-Let's turn out attention to a simple example, in which RobotState is used to implement a simulation of a body moving in a single dimension.
-After starting stationary, every tick, this body's linear velocity will increase by 0.1 plus a number chosen at random from the uniform distribution (0.5, -0.5).
-And then, the position of the body will increase by the velocity.
-We will also print both the velocity and position of the body each tick.
+Let's turn out attention to a simple example, simulaitng a body moving in a single dimension.
+It starts stationary, and every tick, its linear velocity increases by 0.1 + a random number between 0.5 and -0.5.
 It also has a light, that will turn on once the robot passes position 50.

 The example can be found at the following link, and we will look through the example bottom up: